yogeshpaliyal/benchmarkify/README.md

 ![image](https://github.com/user-attachments/assets/a52412a8-5a9a-4294-85f5-8d96bfa1fd9f)

-Benchmarkify is a web app that helps you visualize and analyze Android benchmark results stored in JSON format.
+Benchmarkify is a web app that helps you visualize and analyze Android macrobenchmark results stored in JSON format.
 Features
  * Upload JSON benchmark results from your Android app.
  * Generate clear and informative charts and tables.
  * Gain insights into your app's performance at a glance.

 ### Usage
-Benchmarkify provides a user-friendly interface for uploading your JSON benchmark results file.
-Once uploaded, the app will automatically generate various charts and tables that visualize the data.
-These visualizations can help you identify performance bottlenecks and track improvements over time.
+1. Select the file from <benchmarkModule>/build/outputs/<baseline-result>.json
+2. Paste in BenchMarkify

 ### Benefits
  * Benchmarkify simplifies the process of analyzing Android benchmark results.